slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Risk looks different for everyone.
 - Repeating close variations on your usual theme unlocks far more value than you’d expect given minimal novelty value is a surprising result.
 - Reinvention should be an habit not an event.
 When you control for one set of risks, another simply arises in its place.
 - Choose the hard way.
 Life is easy, and a soft life makes for soft people.
 Take a cold shower, join a boxing gym, use the stairs instead of the escalator, spend a week alone in nature.
-Being uncomfortable should be "play" for you.
+Being uncomfortable should be «play» for you.
 Find comfort in discomfort.
--
 - Leap while you’re at the top of the curve, and the next curve builds on the momentum.
 - This isn’t just a success strategy; it’s a well-being strategy.
 The risk of not changing is often greater than the risk of changing.
 - Stability without stagnation.